 Appropriate Vaccine Usage

-This datapoint measures the percentage of long-term care patients that received the flu and pneumonia vaccines.
+This tells you the percentage of patients that have received the pneumonia and flu vaccines.
+Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy